-Representation, such as a manager or a lawyer, is an essential asset to any recording artist trying to succeed in the music industry.
-But for the hip-hop beatmaker/producer, whose role is different than that of a typical recording artist, their representation can look different than the traditional performer.
+Representation, in the form of a manager or a lawyer, is an essential asset to any recording artist trying to succeed in the music industry.
+But for the hip-hop beatmaker/producer, whose role is different from that of a typical recording artist, their representation can look different from the traditional performer's.

-Hip hop-rap beatmakers/producers provide beats for other recording artists to write and perform to.
-Unlike other recording artists, who sell their persona and image to the public just as much as their music, beatmakers/producers sell their music to other recording artists, and they usually do not worry about their persona or image being in the public eye.
+Hip-hop/rap beatmakers/producers provide beats for other recording artists to write and perform to.
+Unlike other recording artists, who sell their persona and image to the public as much as their music, beatmakers/producers sell their music to other recording artists.
+They usually do not worry about their persona or image standing in the public eye.

 Instead, their primary concern is pairing their beats with recording artists who need new music.
-This precarious music-matching process is one reason why beatmakers/producers need to have special representation.
-They must have someone who can flush out opportunities for music placements; they need someone who can find recording artists and other comparable parties who are seeking new beats.
+This precarious music-matching process is one reason why beatmakers/producers need to have a special kind of representation.
+They must have someone who can flush out opportunities for music placements; and someone who can find recording artists and other comparable parties who are seeking new beats.

-The other reason why a beatmaker/producer needs a representative, especially early on in their career, deals with the compositional method of hip hop-rap beat-making/production itself.
-Hip-hop beat-making/production is a very meticulous and often arduous craft that is usually orchestrated in a solitary environment.
-It is this solitary dimension to beatmaking/production that prompts the need for representation.
+The other reason why a beatmaker/producer needs a representative, especially early on in their career, has to do with the compositional method of hip-hop/rap beat-making/production itself.
+Hip-hop beat-making/production is a very meticulous and often-arduous craft, which is usually orchestrated in a solitary environment.
+It is this solitary dimension to beat-making and production that prompts the need for representation.

 Beatmakers/producers need a representative, someone to pitch and/or broker the sale of their beats.
-So just as with the music-matching process of the best-selling world, here, it’s easy to see why a representative—or better yet, a “beat broker”—is critical to the chances of beatmaker/producer landing the much sought after placement on a commercial release.
+So just as with the music-matching process of the best-selling world, here, it’s easy to see why a representative—or better yet, a “beat broker”—is critical to the chances of a beatmaker/producer landing the much sought-after placement on a commercial release.

-For a beatmaker, a producer managers responsibilities can fall anywhere from simply shopping beats to negotiating the terms of beat sales, to arranging pivotal meetings with prospective beat buyers, to setting upbeat showcase meetings with key decision makers at record labels.
-But because of the scope of a manager’s role, it is likely that a beatmaker/producer will have to enter into a more lengthy and more detailed agreement than they would with a beat broker.
+For a beatmaker, the producer-manager responsibilities can fall anywhere from simply shopping beats to negotiating the terms of beat sales, to arranging pivotal meetings with prospective beat buyers, to setting upbeat showcase meetings with key decision-makers at record labels.
+But because of the scope of a manager’s role, it is likely that a beatmaker/producer will have to enter into a lengthier and more detailed agreement than they would with a beat broker.

 What Kind of Representation Is Right for You?